LOTS OF SPOILERS

 Maverick is rekindling his romance with Penny Benjamin (Jennifer Connolly) where a dalliance was alluded to in the original film.
 She’s divorced with a teenage daughter and owns a bar.
 The romance is stale, the chemistry between Cruise and Connolly is fridged, there isn’t enough time devoted to their relationship or any relationship Maverick has for it to have any real meaning.
 If you start doing the math on Maverick’s relationships with Penny it gets creepy.
 Jennifer Connolly was born in 1970 which makes her about 16 when Maverick hooks up with her in what were hoping is the year 1986 which makes him the creepy ripe age of 24.
 Maybe Connolly is playing someone two or three years older than her actual age…let’s hope so.

 Iceman (Val Kilmer), shortened to Ice, just to annoy original fans, is admiral of the Navy and constantly off-screen pulling the ultimate deus ex machina, bailing Maverick out of whatever tight spot he puts himself into.
-When we finally get our Iceman cameo, it is so forced, any sentiment it supposed to have is lost.
-While it’s nice to see the callback to the original, and the film does what it can to address Kilmer’s real life medical problems, the nice touch really doesn’t progress the plot of Maverick’s story.
+When we finally get our Iceman cameo, it is so forced, any sentiment it is supposed to have is lost.
+While it’s nice to see the callback to the original, and the film does what it can to address Kilmer’s real life medical problems, this nice touch really doesn’t progress the plot of Maverick’s story.
 It’s jammed in there for sentiment and spoils any moment it could have held for actual character growth or plot progression.

 Since Maverick is a Captain he can only answer to Admirals.
 Which is absolutely confusing.
 Why does the three star Admiral Cyclone (Jon Hamm) have, what’s basically his assistant, two star Admiral Warlock (Charles Parnell)?
 Because a Navy admiral is the only military rank that can order around a Navy Captain.
 Maverick needs to take orders from both of them.
-If Warlock was a commander, or captain Maverick wouldn’t have to listen to Warlock impart any wisdom.
+If Warlock was a commander, captain Maverick wouldn’t have to listen to Warlock impart any wisdom.
 That plot point can almost be forgiven because it’s trying to be realistic to Navy ranks.

 What’s more baffling is Maverick is the only pilot that can pull off this impossible bombing mission, which he eventually has to prove.
 This makes the training scenes completely pointless.
 He’s basically the only pilot in existence that can accomplish these impossible maneuvers.
 His attempts to teach the next generation is futile.